Marc Jordan: Biography

 Born in Brooklyn, New York, the son of Canadian singer Charles Jordan, Marc Jordan grew up in a musical household in Toronto after his father returned to Canada.
 He studied film at Brock University but soon turned to music, coming to public attention as a guitarist for Bobby Vee.

-With the Canadian division of CBS Records, Jordan released some singles in 1974, which included "It's a Fine Line", "New York Kids", "Original Sin").
+With the Canadian division of CBS Records, Jordan released some singles in 1974, which included "It's a Fine Line", "New York Kids", "Original Sin".
 They were not very successful themselves, but they impressed American music producer Gary Katz, and in 1977 Jordan reached a U.S. deal with Warner Bros.
 Records.
 This period with Warner spawned the Canadian hit songs "Marina del Rey" and "Survival" from the record Mannequin; a second record produced by Jay Graydon called Blue Desert was released in 1979, and is regarded as a classic of the West Coast Sound of the period.

 In the 1980s, Jordan was signed to RCA for two records.
 Paul De Villiers produced the first, Talking Through Pictures, and Kim Bullard the second, called C.O.W..
 In 1988, Jordan sang and co-wrote the theme song to the hit Australian movie Boulevard of Broken Dreams which was nominated for an AFI Award for Best Film.
 In 1989, he and Jay Gruska received a Genie Award nomination for Best Original Song for "Shadow Dance", a song they wrote for the film Shadow Dancing.

 In 1994, Jordan won a Juno Award for "Producer of the Year" (along with co-producer Steven MacKinnon) for "Waiting for a Miracle" from his Reckless Valentine album.

 After independently releasing the critically acclaimed recordings Reckless Valentine and Cool Jam Black Earth, he was signed to Blue Note/EMI Canada in 1999, and followed up with two more jazz-oriented CDs, This Is How Men Cry and Make Believe Ballroom.

-In 2014 the Canadian Film Centre appointed Jordan as the Musical Director of its Slaight Family Music Lab.
+In 2014 the Canadian Film Centre appointed Jordan as the musical director of its Slaight Family Music Lab.

 During the summer of 2016, Jordan was performing with singers Murray McLauchlan, Cindy Church and Ian Thomas in the group Lunch At Allen's, in a number of towns and small cities in Ontario, Canada.
 He is married to fellow singer-songwriter Amy Sky.
 They live in Toronto and have a cottage in Muskoka with their two children, Ezra and Zoe.
 Jordan and Sky are both national UNICEF Goodwill Ambassadors for Canada.

 Jordan made his acting debut in Michael McGowan's 2010 sports musical Score: A Hockey Musical, where he plays Edgar Gordon, a pacifist father who along with his wife (Olivia Newton-John) have a 17-year-old son who has a talent for hockey.

-Jordan's fifteenth and latest studio album, Waiting for the Sun to Rise, will be released on April 21, 2023 through Linus Entertainment.
-It will be Jordan's first album of original material since On a Perfect Day (2013).
+Jordan's fifteenth and latest studio album, Waiting for the Sun to Rise, was released on April 21, 2023, through Linus Entertainment.
+It is Jordan's first album of original material since On a Perfect Day (2013).

+In October 2023, Jordan and his long-time collaborator John Capek were announced as new inductees into the Canadian Songwriters Hall of Fame.